M-Hassan-Raza/go-balancer/README.md

 The system achieves high performance through Go's concurrency model and efficient standard library implementations.
 The entire load balancer core functionality is implemented in under 300 lines of code, demonstrating Go's simplicity and power for network services.

+The admin dashboard provides a real-time view of system health and performance metrics, allowing operators to monitor traffic distribution and server availability from a single interface.
+It also offers controls to administratively mark servers as ready or not ready for maintenance purposes.

 ## Configuration

-Both the load balancer and backend servers can be configured through environment variables or command-line flags:
+All components can be configured through environment variables or command-line flags:

 - `PROXY_PORT` - Port for the load balancer (default: 8080)
 - `SERVER_PORT` - Port for backend servers (default: 8081)
 - `SERVER_NAME` - Custom identifier for backend servers
+- `DASHBOARD_PORT` - Port for the admin dashboard (default: 8090)
+- `LOAD_BALANCER_URL` - URL to reach the load balancer (default: http://localhost:8080)

 ## Usage